-The complete diff and merge solution which offers both directory and file comparison, six different diff algorithms and multiple levels of comparison.
+The complete XML diff and merge solution offers directory, file, and XML fragment comparison, six different algorithms and multiple levels of comparison.

 In large teams composed either of developers or technical writers, the use of a shared repository for the source or document files is a must.
 Often many authors are changing the same file at the same time.

 Finding what has been modified in your files and folders can be hard.
-If your data is changing, you can benefit from accurate identification and processing of changes in your files and folders with oXygen XML Diff 's features for comparing files and comparing directories.
+If your data is changing, you can benefit from accurate identification and processing of changes in your files and folders with the oXygen comparison tools for comparing files and comparing directories.

 These are powerful and easy-to-use tools that will do the job fast and thoroughly.
-With the possibilities of differencing and merging, it is easy to manage multiple changes.
+With the possibilities of comparison and merging, it is easy to manage multiple changes.

 The comparison of a pair of files is done by opening them in two editors arranged in a side by side layout.
-You can edit both the source and the target file.
-The differences are refreshed when you save the modified documents.
-The comparison and merging can be performed also on files inside ZIP-based archives.
+You can edit both the source and the target file and the differences are refreshed when you save the modified documents.
+You can also compare XML fragments, without selecting files, by copying and pasting them into either side of the comparison tool.
+While comparing files or fragments you can merge differences by using the toolbar buttons or actions from the contextual menu.
+File comparison and merging actions can also be performed on files inside ZIP-based archives.

-The differences are presented in a graphical format, the scrolling of the two documents is synchronized so the matches are kept close one another.
-Guiding areas are painted between the two files to allow to easily locate visually the corresponding differences.
-An overview ruler helps tracking the changes.
+The differences are presented in a graphical format and scrolling is synchronized so that the matches are kept close to one another.
+Guiding areas are painted between the two files or fragments to allow you to easily locate the corresponding differences.
+An overview ruler helps track the changes.

-The XML diff algorithms are designed to help with the necessities that come with XML document comparison.
-This means that you can specify if namespaces, prefixes, namespace declarations, processing instructions, comments, CDATA, DOCTYPE, the order of attributes or even text elements should be ignored or not.
+The XML diff algorithms are designed to help you with your specific needs for comparing XML documents or fragments.
+This means that you can specify whether or not namespaces, prefixes, namespace declarations, processing instructions, comments, CDATA, DOCTYPE, the order of attributes, or even text elements should be ignored.

-Both the compare directory and compare file tools are available as separate applications and also integrated in oXygen's Tools menu.
+Both the Compare Files and Compare Directories tools are available as stand-alone applications and are also integrated into the oXygen Tools menu.

-The directory comparison result is presented using a tree view.
-The directories that contain different files are expanded automatically, so you can focus directly on the differences.
-You can merge the directories' content using the copy actions or you can examine the content of the different files.
-The comparison and merging is also performed inside ZIP-based archives (ZIP, JAR, ODF, OOXML).
+The directory comparison results are presented using a tree view.
+The directories that contain different files are expanded automatically, allowing you to focus directly on the differences.
+You can merge the content of the directories by using the copy actions from the toolbar, or you can examine the content of the different files.
+The comparison and merging actions can also be performed inside ZIP-based archives (ZIP, JAR, ODF, OOXML).

-When performing a diff between directories/archives the files can be compared by several methods:
+When performing a comparison between directories/archives, the files can be compared by using several methods:

-The file and folder exclude filters help to easily specify the set of files that will be used during the comparison operation.
-You can choose to see the differences only from the XML files or XSL files, for instance.
+Filters are included to help specify the set of files that will be used during the comparison operation.
+For example, you can choose to see only the differences from XML or XSL file types.
 By default, the comparison is made on all file types.

 If a file or a folder exists only on one side of the compared directories, the name of the file or folder will be colored blue and marked with an "X".
 If a file exists in both directories but the content is different, the name of the file will be colored red and marked with a "not-equal" sign.

-By double-click on a line containing image files a Compare Images dialog will be displayed.
-The dialog presents the images in the left and right part scaled to fit the view's available area.
-You can use the contextual menu actions to scale the images at its original size or scale it down to fit in the view's available area.
-This is mostly useful for visual comparison.
+By double-click on a line containing image files, a Compare Images dialog will be displayed.
+The dialog displays the images in both sides, scaled to fit the available area in the view.
+You can use contextual menu actions to scale the images to fit in the view.
+This is useful for visual comparison.

 The supported image types are: GIF, JPG / JPEG, PNG, BMP.